msub2/awesome-webxr/README.md

 - [RareRooms](https://www.rarerooms.io/) - Allows you to create immersive NFT galleries with support for multiple different chains/marketplaces.
 - [Somnium Space Web](https://somniumspace.com/parcel/) - A web viewer that allows you to explore parcels from [Somnium Space](https://www.somniumspace.com/) in your browser, with VR support on the Oculus Quest browser.
 - [vrland](https://vrland.io/) - A platform for gathering and virtual showcases that supports displaying of NFTs.
-- [Webaverse](https://webaverse.com/) - An open-source virtual world powered by Ethereum with support for custom avatars focused on digital ownership, an open economy, and interoperability.
+- [Webaverse](https://webaverse.com/) - An open-source virtual world powered by Ethereum with support for custom avatars.
+Focused on digital ownership, an open economy, and interoperability.

 ## YouTube